matatk/audiochart/README.md

  2. `npm -g install grunt-cli` in order to be able to conveniently run the grunt command (this will not globally install any other tools/libraries).
  3. `git clone` or otherwise download this repository.
  4. `npm install` in the newly-cloned repository grabs all required tools and libraries and stores them in the local `node_modules` directory.
- 5. `grunt` will run the tests using jasmine-node, convert the CoffeeScript code and tests to JS and minify the JS library.
+ 5. `grunt` will run the tests using jasmine-node, convert the CoffeeScript code and tests to JavaScript and minify the JavaScript library.

 Instructions for Windows are forthcomming (sorry for the wait).